 9. Discovering the relationship of disasters from big scholar and social media news datasets

 Liang Zheng, Fei Wang, Xiaocui Zheng and Binbin Liu

 10. A cyberGIS-enabled multi-criteria spatial decision support system: A case study on flood emergency management

 Zhe Zhang, Hao Hu, Dandong Yin, Shakil Kashem, Ruopu Li, Heng Cai, Dylan Perkins and Shaowen Wang

-Dr. Zhenlong Li is Associate Professor in the Department of Geography at the University of South Carolina, where he established and leads the Geoinformation and Big Data Research Laboratory.
+Zhenlong Li is Associate Professor in the Department of Geography at the University of South Carolina, USA where he established and leads the Geoinformation and Big Data Research Laboratory.
 His primary research focuses on geospatial big data analytics, spatiotemporal analysis/modelling, and CyberGIS/GeoAI.
-By synthesizing advanced computing technologies, geospatial methods and spatiotemporal principles, his research aims to advance knowledge discovery and decision making to support domain applications including disaster management, climate change, human mobilities, and public health.
+By synthesizing advanced computing technologies, geospatial methods, and spatiotemporal principles, his research aims to advance knowledge discovery and decision making to support domain applications including disaster management, climate change, human mobilities, and public health.

 Qunying Huang is Associate Professor in the Department of Geography at the University of Wisconsin–Madison, USA.
 Her fields of expertise include spatial computing, spatial data mining, and spatial data analytics.
 Dr. Huang’s research bridges the gap between computer and information science (CIScience) and GIScience by generating new computational algorithms and methods to make sense of complex big spatial datasets obtained from both the physical sensing (e.g. remote sensing) and social (e.g. social media) sensing networks.
 The problem domains of her research are related to natural hazards and human mobility.